Lesson 5: How to manage employee onboarding remotely

 ✓ OTL’s: objectives setting, training and learning.

 Joining a new organisation and learning the ropes takes a lot out of you, and is never an easy task!
-According to Matt Watkins, a C-level executive coach, almost ninety per cent of all senior HR leaders believe that starting a new job is one of the most challenging moments of a professional’s life.
+According to Michael Watkins, a C-level executive coach, almost ninety per cent of all senior HR leaders believe that starting a new job is one of the most challenging moments of a professional’s life.
 What’s more, almost three-quarters of those leaders believed that success or failure in the first three months is a reliable indicator of whether that individual will be successful in that job in the long term😕.

 The stakes are high in the first few months of a role, and all eyes are seemingly on a new recruit’s performance.
 So, it’s in your best interest to extend a helpful onboarding hand and help your new hire to start on the right foot.
 We believe that the best way to do this is to introduce them with an organised, structured and engaging onboarding experience.
 That’s why, in this lesson, you’ll get the ultimate low down of all things remote onboarding.